SaltyGoo/saltygoo.github.io/spells.md

 <ins>HD</ins> : Means Hit Dice, the level of the monster, which the Referee knows.
 The minimum level is 1.

-<ins>[Catastrophe](/list/spell-catastrophe)</ins> : Terrible consequences for misusing magic.
-Happens when a spell creates a paradox, or when two many doubles happend when you roll spell dice.
-They will ultimately end your wizardly carreer if you are reckless.
+<ins>[Catastrophe](/list/spell-catastrophe)</ins> :  Every time you roll doubles with your Spell Dice you gain 1 Doom Point.
+Roll a D20.
+If you roll equal to or below your doom score, you trigger a catastrophe.
+They will end your wizardly career if you don’t quest to avoid your doom.

 <ins>Duration Philosophy</ins> : Each duration unit reflects the intended use of the spell:
 - <ins>rounds</ins> is for in combat.